apache/calcite/site/_docs/materialized_views.md

 ```
 SELECT empid, deptname, SUM(s)
 FROM (
   SELECT empid, deptname, s
   FROM mv
   UNION ALL
   SELECT empid, deptname, SUM(salary) AS s
   FROM emps
-JOIN depts ON (emps.deptno = depts.deptno)
+  JOIN depts ON emps.deptno = depts.deptno
   WHERE salary > 10000 AND salary <= 12000
-GROUP BY empid, deptname) subq
+  GROUP BY empid, deptname) AS subq
 GROUP BY empid, deptname
 ```